dhthwy/r/README.md

 I put it to the test more than once.

-Only god damn thing I found is that your word is worth nothing."
+Only god damn thing I found is that your word is worth nothing.

+Snake.
+Worm.
+These are your traits.
+That's your character."

 ---